Indian languages Indian cultures What's new on our site today!

 "Here I am ahead of you!" was the reply he heard in the distance.

-And when he heard that Deer, past his endurance level, had to stop.
+And when he heard that, Deer, past his endurance level, had to stop.
 "I give up," he said.
 "You win the bet.
 I'm never racing with you again."

 That was how Toad tricked Deer.

-Back to the Bogota language page
+Bogota language

-Back to the Indians of Central America
+Indians of Central America

 Buy some Native American books